Resetss/KeyActions/README.md

-# Lumina Actions
+# Key Actions

-Lumina Actions is a keyboard and mouse recorder and player.
+Key Actions is a keyboard and mouse recorder and player.
 Recordings can be strung together with delay into "sequnces" to allow users to build more complicated macros with ease.

 ## Gettings Started